-- 1. Developmental needs, - 2.
-Effective care - 3.
-Positive interactions with children/adolescents This course may be good for students interested in fields such as Child Psychologist, Early Childhood educator, Teacher or Care Worker.
-FOOD & NUTRITION 30G (1 CREDIT) This course focuses on the individual within the community and Canada, including the influence regions have on our food choices and personal practices.
+- 1. Developmental needs,

+- 2. Effective care

+- 3. Positive interactions with children/adolescents

+This course may be good for students interested in fields such as Child Psychologist, Early Childhood educator, Teacher or Care Worker.

+FOOD & NUTRITION 30S (1 CREDIT)

+This course focuses on the individual within the community and Canada, including the influence that regions have on our food choices and personal practices.
 Students will examine food availability within Manitoba.
-Students will analyze the nutritional composition of food and reflect on their own nutritional choices.
+We will also learn about the cuisine and culture from around the world.
 This course provides opportunities for students to apply food preparation skills in a practical setting.

-FRENCH: COMMUNICATION & CULTURE 30S (1 CREDIT) This course provides a content or theme-based approach to the learning of a second language.
+FRENCH: COMMUNICATION & CULTURE 30S (1 CREDIT)

+This course provides a content or theme-based approach to the learning of a second language.
 Themes studied will include the arts, travel, health issues, adolescence, and the future.
 Students are encouraged to interact with the teacher and with one another in a communicative context on themes and subjects which are considered to be of interest to them.
 Aside from oral interaction and presentations, students will learn reading skills and will learn vocabulary and grammatical structures for the written language.
 Making students aware of French and French-Canadian culture is also an integral part of the course.

 Performing skits in French, playing interactive communicative games as well as viewing popular French movies will be an important aspect of experiencing authentic French culture.
 Field trips to the Louis Riel House and the Winnipeg Art Gallery are planned as well as traveling to Quebec City and Montreal and/or Paris, France if students are interested.
-Vive le français!